Qualified annuities: What they are & how they work

 A qualified annuity is an insurance contract held in a tax-advantaged retirement savings plan.
 You contribute money from your employee retirement account or IRA, and in return, you’ll receive a stream of income payments after you retire that can last for a set period of time, a specific amount of money, or the rest of your life.

-Since you can only pay for a qualified annuity with your earnings, these plans are often set up in conjunction with your employer, such as with a 401(k) or 403(b) plan.
+Since you can only pay for a qualified annuity with your pre-tax earnings, these plans are often set up in conjunction with your employer, such as with a 401(k) or 403(b) plan.

 You can withdraw money from a qualified annuity starting at age 59 ½ without having to pay penalty fees.
 When you do begin receiving income payments, you’ll be taxed on both the money you funded the annuity with, and any interest it earned, as a percentage deducted from each income payment.
 Additionally, you must start withdrawing from a qualified annuity no later than age 73.